Hennzau/zenoh-codec/README.md

 let mut data = [0u8; 128];
 let mut writer = &mut data.as_mut_slice();

-// Because Msg1 uses a deduced flavor for its last field we need to store the length to decode it later. let len = <Msg1 as ZStruct>::z_len(&x);
+// Because Msg1 uses a deduced flavor, we must store its length for decoding. let len = <Msg1 as ZStruct>::z_len(&x);
 <Msg1 as ZStruct>::z_encode(&x, &mut writer).unwrap();

 let mut reader = data.as_slice();
-// Resize the reader to only the encoded part so that deduced sizes work correctly. let decoded = <Msg1 as ZStruct>::z_decode(&mut reader.sub(len).unwrap()).unwrap();
+let decoded = <Msg1 as ZStruct>::z_decode(&mut reader.sub(len).unwrap()).unwrap();

 assert_eq!(x, decoded);
 ```

+---

 ## Maintainability

-I tried my best to keep the code as maintainable as possible but it's not easy to write easy to follow
+Effort has been made to keep the codebase as maintainable as possible, though writing clear `proc-macros` is inherently complex.
-`proc-macros`.

-For simplicity, each file (but the parsing module) should be less than 150 lines of code so that each part of the process can be
+For clarity, each module (except the parsing module) should remain under **150 lines** to make the logic easy to follow.

-easily understood.
+---

 ## Error handling

-Currently, the `proc-macro` panics when a wrong behavior is detected.
-This is not ideal we should use `syn::Result` instead.
+Currently, the procedural macro **panics** when encountering invalid behavior.
+This should ideally be replaced with proper error handling using `syn::Result`.